MDavisUCF/academic-kickstart-madelinedavis/content/home/experience.md

   location = "Orlando, FL"
   date_start = "August 2016"
   date_end = "December 2016"
-  description = "Developed the layout and/or design for marketing materials, web, packaging art, and other various projects"
+  description = """Developed the layout and/or design for marketing materials, web, packaging art, and other various projects"
   """

 +++